dmonarrez/track-picker/README.md

 ## Description

-_This site is a survey to help the user determine which Epicodus language track they should take based on their answers_
+_This site is a survey to help the user determine which Epicodus language track they should take based on their answers_ _business logic uses point system and scale that I came up with based on quick online research about each language._

 ## Setup/Installation Requirements